 Personally, I had a rule that no guy got to meet my son unless we were able to date consistently and monogamously for 3 to 6 months.
 Yes, it made life a bit more complicated, but it protected him from a lot of heartache in the end.
 This way, he didn’t develop attachments to people I dated who weren’t right for me.

 Can/will he discipline the kids, and if so, how?
 Some families have it written into the parenting plan during a divorce that other people can’t punish the kids at all, or that no corporal punishment should be allowed.
+One friend of mine had a rule that her new guy didn’t do any parenting or discipline.
+To be honest, that doesn’t always work well in a marriage.
+Think balance and appropriate boundaries – and be sure to be transparent with both your new guy and your kids on what is expected (and what is acceptable).

 Is he good to your kids?
 You want someone who is protective over them and wants everything in their best interest – even if he’s not leading the family as a father figure at all.